Turkish lira: 2018–present currency crisis

 The Turkish lira partially recovered in early 2021 with the government's increase in interest rates.
 However, the currency began to crash due to inflation and depreciation starting on 21 March 2021, after the sacking of Central Bank chief Naci Ağbal.
 The Turkish lira reached a then-all-time-low of ₺8.8 to the dollar on 4 June.
 The Turkish lira became one of the quickest collapsing currencies of 2021.
 The Turkish lira reached a new low of ₺8.9 to the dollar in September 2021.
 In late 2021, the Turkish lira began collapsing rapidly, with the exchange rate falling 9% against the US dollar, reaching an all-time low of ₺12.5 to the dollar.
 The Turkish lira continued to collapse in December, with the inflation rate reaching unseen levels, collapsing to ₺14.5 to the US Dollar, losing nearly all of its original value.
 On 17 December, the lira fell by 8.5%, raising the exchange rate to ₺16.5 to the US dollar.
 Despite the currency collapse, Erdoğan lowered interest rates down to 14% from 15%, causing the lira to lose half of its value since the start of 2021.
 The Turkish Lira continued to decline throughout 2022.
 The central bank governor Şahap Kavcıoğlu lowered interest rates by 150 basis points, from 12% to 10.5%, down from the 2021 low of 15%.
 The official inflation rate of the Lira through 2022 reached 83%, but independent reviews of the Turkish lira put the inflation rate even higher.

 In 2023, Erdoğan began to follow orthodox banking methods.
 Under the guidance of Mehmet Şimşek and Hafize Gaye Erkan, the central bank began to rapidly increase interest rates.
 By the end of the year, the interest rate stood at 42.5%, and the annual inflation rate decreased to 53.86%, down from 83% in 2022.
 The central bank increased the interest rate to 50% in March 2024 under Fatih Karahan, the new governor, and has kept it as such as for eight consecutive months.
 This has resulted in the lira gaining value since May, when inflation peaked at 75.45%, but has decreased to 47.09% in November.
-Many investors have regained trust in the Central Bank of the Republic of Turkey.
+The Turkish Lira has regained some valuation.
 Following the arrest of the mayor of Istanbul, Ekrem Imamoglu, in March 2025, Marketwatch reported that the Turkish lira reached a record low.
+The Turkish Lira began depreciating rapidly in early 2026 compared to the Euro and USD.